KDE/digikam-doc/left_sidebar/albums_view.rst

 .. note::

       digiKam also supports tagging individual photographs.
 Album Categories are different from photograph tagging because the Album Category applies to all the photographs in an Album rather than to individual photographs.
-You can use both Album Category and tagging to organize your photographs.
+You can use both Album Category and photograph tagging to organize your photographs.